EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

             sudo docker run -it --rm -p 18888:8888 -w /usr/src/pybacktrack earthbyte/pybacktrack

-From the current working directory you can run the :ref:`backtracking example <pybacktrack_a_backtracking_example>` below, or any :ref:`other examples <pygplates_overview>` in this documentation.
+From the current working directory you can run the :ref:`backtracking example <pybacktrack_a_backtracking_example>` below, or any :ref:`other examples <pybacktrack_overview>` in this documentation.
 For example, you could run:

 .. code-block:: python